 Ukraine joins the Euratom Research and Training Programme

-On June 27, the European Union and Ukraine conclude an agreement on the association of Ukraine to the Euratom Research and Training Programme.
-The agreement was signed in Brussels by Carlos Moedas, European Commissioner for Research, Science and Innovation, and Pavlo Klimkin, Minister of Foreign Affairs of Ukraine, in the presence of Petro Poroshenko, President of Ukraine.
+The European Union and Ukraine are taking another step to further widen their mutually beneficial cooperation in science and research.
+Today, they will conclude an agreement on the association of Ukraine to the Euratom Research and Training Programme.
+The agreement will be signed in Brussels by Carlos Moedas, European Commissioner for Research, Science and Innovation, and Pavlo Klimkin, Minister of Foreign Affairs of Ukraine.
+The signing will take place in the presence of Petro Poroshenko, President of Ukraine.

 The new agreement comes one year after Ukraine joined Horizon 2020, the EU's research and innovation programme.
 While Horizon 2020 covers a wide range of activities from fundamental research up to close-to-market activities, the Euratom Research and Training Programme is specifically aimed at improving the levels of nuclear safety and radiation protection.